TeX & Co

 More packages

-If you want to, you can add packages yourself.
+You can add packages in your home directory.
 You have to take care where you install the various parts of any package.
-First thing you have to do is run the following command:
+First thing you have to do is run the following commands:

 kpsepath